samsledje/pixel-paddle/README.md

 ## Credits

-Created by ssledzieski.
+Created by Samuel Sledzieski.
 Powered by vanilla JavaScript and HTML5 Canvas.